-Knowing how to write a CV can be daunting, especially if you’ve never done it before.
+Before you start writing a CV, you need to know how to properly format each section.
 In this article, we’ll show you what to include in your CV, how to properly format it, and give you several CV examples and CV templates to draw inspiration from.

 Our free-to-use cv builder can make you a cv in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.

 The best format for a CV is the chronological format (also called reverse-chronological).
-This CV format lists your job history or relevant experience starting with your most recently-held position at the top.
+When using this format, you’d list your job history or relevant experience starting with your most recently-held position at the top.

 1. Header